 It is possible to drive into the UAE from neighbouring Sultanate of Oman and Kingdom of Saudi Arabia.
 Visitors driving into the UAE require an international driving permit and valid vehicle insurance.
 Residents of GCC countries can drive in the UAE with their driving licence issued by the countries they reside in.
 Citizens of the following countries can drive with their driving licence issued by their home countries: Australia, Austria, Bahrain, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, South Korea, Kuwait, Netherlands, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, Turkey, United Kingdom and the United States.

-There are several entry points along the borders; some reserved for GCC citizens.
+There are several entry points along the borders; some are reserved for GCC citizens.

 The UAE has a network of excellent and well-maintained roads, making it an easy destination to explore by car.
-Cars drive on the right-hand side of the road.
+Vehicles are driven on the right-hand side of the road.
 Traffic signs are generally in English and Arabic.